strawberry-py/strawberry-py/docs/development/code_quality.rst

    pre-commit install

-The code will be tested everytime you create new commit, by manually by running
+The code will be tested everytime you create new commit, by manually running

 .. code-block::